prack/livesite/README.md

-_This project is very much a work in progress.
-Feedback is welcome._
+_Prack is maturing rapidly, and needs early adopters.
+It is very well-tested._

 Sandbox
 =======